 When making a similar type of cut with a table saw, you’ll just have to measure the length you want your cut and marking it off with the square, you should be able to position your blade and use the square as a guide against the saw’s fence.

 With a circular saw, you’ll need a homemade jig which comes in handy as acts as a fence to get straight rips and any length.
-This obviously takes more time and requires a little more skill and patience than when using a table saw.
+This takes more time and requires a little more skill and patience than when using a table saw.

 What Materials Can Be Cut With Table Saws and Circular Saws?

-Table saws can cut certain materials such as plywood, softwood, hardwood, sheets of plastic, aluminum, and brass.
-Although, you shouldn't attempt to cut all of the above with a standard crosscut blade unless you enjoy burning though blades and money.
+Table saws can cut certain materials such as plywood, softwood, hardwood, plastic, aluminum, and brass sheets.
+You shouldn’t attempt to cut all of the above with a standard crosscut blade unless you enjoy burning through blades and money.

 When it comes to lumber, things get a lot less complicated.
 If you want to cut a series of 2” x 4” in half, table saws are the ideal choice.
-Long cuts that separate a piece of wood with the grain are called rip cuts.
+Long cuts that separate a piece of wood with the grain is called a rip cut.

 Table-saws can also perform crosscuts that are perpendicular to the grain of the wood at a rapid pace.

-Most saws are unable to perform rip cuts with as much accuracy as a table saw making them a popular tool for this particular job.
+Most saws cannot perform rip cuts with as much accuracy as a table saw, making them a popular tool for this particular job.